European loose trousers

 The sirwal or shalwar forms part of traditional costume in some parts of Europe.

-Sharavary suits
+Sharovary pants

-The salvar is known as sharavary in parts of Europe which is worn with any upper garment.
-In Ukraine, the sharavary is voluminous.
-In Circassia, women wear the sharavary with a long shirt.
+The salvar is known as sharovary in Eastern Europe, which is worn with any upper garment.
+In Ukraine, the sharovary are voluminous.

-Kat-haljina suit
+Dimije, kat-haljina

-In Bosnia and Herzegovina and Montenegro, the salvar is known as the dimije which has a local style.
+In Bosnia and Herzegovina, Montenegro, and Serbia, the salvar is known as the dimija which has a local style.
 The kat-haljina suit is a combination of a European style blouse and dimije made from the same material.
+See also Serbian traditional clothing.

 Bulgaria

 The salvar and similar trousers are also worn in Bulgaria.

-Schalwar/vraka
+Greece/Crete

-In parts of Greece (such as Crete, the Greek islands and Cyprus) and Macedonia, the salvar is known as vraka.
+Baggy pants of various types called vraka (βράκα) are traditional pants in parts of Greece (such as Crete, the Greek islands and Cyprus) and Macedonia.